AbdullahSalman1/Plants-vs-Zombies/README.md

 # Plants-vs-Zombies
-Plants vs Zombies Clone in C++ using SFML Library
+Plants vs Zombies Clone in C++ using SFML Library.
-All header files are in CodeFiles folder including cpp file All pics are in media folder
+All header files are in CodeFiles folder including cpp file.
+All pics are in media folder.
+All audios are in music folder.